The Reverend Edmund Smyth of Great Linford

 Though they were not born in Great Linford, two other children are worth mentioning here.
 George married an Ann Audibert of Philadelphia, but died in Sierra Leone.
 Susannah married a Doctor Henry Locock at Great Linford on April 20th, 1788.
 Their son Charles born 1799 in Northamptonshire also became a doctor and a personal physician to the queen, attending the birth of all her children.

-Unfortunately, we know little else of the life of Edmund and his activities at Great Linford, but upon his retirement in 1786 he was succeeded by his son William Smyth.
+Unfortunately, we know little else of the life of Edmund and his activities at Great Linford, but he retired in 1786 and passed away a few years later on August 16th 1789, aged 64.
+It seems that Edmund was also Rector of Tyringham from 1760, but was succeeded at Great Linford in 1786 by his son William Smyth.